 Financial advisers typically offer consumers different levels of service and charge fees for those services.
-Fees can be charged in different ways and a consumer may choose how they pay the adviser.
+Fees can be charged in different ways and you may have choice of how you can pay the adviser.
 For example, you can pay the adviser a set fee or you can pay the adviser a fee by reference to the funds under management.